lironui/Double-Branch-Dual-Attention-Mechanism-Network/README.md

 # Hyperspectral Image Classification

-**Apology:** The crucial and lastest implement about the frameworks file `network.py` is on the laboratorial computer, which is located in Wuhan University.
+**Apology:** The crucial and lastest implements about the frameworks are on the laboratorial computer, which is located in Wuhan University.
 Since 2019-nCoV is raging in Wuhan now, we can't get access to the laboratory now.
-It exists certain diffierences between the lastest file and the uploaded file.
-But we will updata the code immediately when we obtain the file.
+It exists certain diffierences between the lastest files and the uploaded files.
+But we will updata the code immediately when we could obtain the files.

 This repository implementates 6 frameworks for hyperspectral image classification based on PyTorch and sklearn.